Alorse/Alorse/README.md

 - 👋 Hi, I’m @Alorse
-- 👀 I’m interested in be the best IT Manager
+- 👀 I’m interested in be an excellent IT Manager
 - 🌱 I’m currently learning to develop in GO
 - 💞️ I’m looking to collaborate on mmm not for now
 - 📫 How to reach me ...